 One day Paris itinerary for the garden lover

-Those who love gardens can still spend an enjoyable day in Paris without spending all day travelling around town.
+Those who love gardens can still enjoy a day in Paris without spending all day travelling around town.
 Instead of going to the Conciergerie, after you’ve been to St Chapelle cross the road and head down rue de Lutece.
 At the end of the street on the left is the sweetest flower market and nursery (on Sundays this market is a bird market).

 Obviously amend your time to accommodate a nice long visit to the Tuileries, or head north from the Tuileries and visit the gardens at the Palais Royale (only about 5minutes north of the Louvre).
 Although they look like private gardens, they are open to the public and are truly lovely.

-If a visit to Giverny is a must do, and you only have one day in Paris, it is possible to visit Giverny with just one day in Paris.
+While it works better on a two day trip to Paris, if a visit to Giverny is a must do, and you only have one day in Paris, it is possible to visit Giverny as a one day trip from Paris.
 Catch an early train from the Gare St Lazare to arrive at Giverny as close to opening time as possible.
 When you board the navette (the little bus that takes you from the station to Giverny) pick up a timetable for your return.
 Resist the temptation to spend ages in the gift shop (it’s terribly expensive apart from anything else) and enjoy your visit to the house and gardens.
 Assuming the gardens are not too busy, you can possibly be back in Paris in the early to mid afternoon if you bypass the village.
 Then resume your visit to Paris.
 This itinerary works best if you travel independently rather than doing an organised trip.

 One day Paris itinerary for the food lover

-There are plenty of food options available on my one day Paris itinerary, but not a lot of gourmet or special options.
+There are plenty of food options available on my one day itinerary for Paris, but not a lot of gourmet or special options.

 Book a table at Angelina’s in advance and enjoy lunch or afternoon tea.
 My other suggested food option is to plan the order of your day to be in the Eiffel Tower area at meal time (a late afternoon/early evening visit to the Tower, then dinner would work well for example).
 A few blocks away from the Eiffel Tower are plenty of good French restaurants at reasonable prices in the rue St Dominique/rue Cler neighbourhood.
 If you are interested in this option, I strongly suggest the Rick Steves Paris guide.
-Restaurants in this area are covered in some detail in this book:
+Rick Steves’ Paris itinerary covers the rue Cler neighbourhood in some detail: